tiagosf13/BD-Project/firstdelivery.md

 - Make your opinion count and add a rating or comment to the products you buy or wish to buy
 - Stay on top of your orders by simply checking your orders page, you can rebuy from any past order you have

 ## Requirements

 ### Functional

 * #### Users

   * Create an account with a persistent cart
   * Add and remove products to cart
   * Complete orders
   * Edit account information
   * See previous orders
   * Review bought products
   * Filter and search for products
 * #### Administrators

   * Add and remove products to the shop
   * Edit products data
   * See current selling products on shop
   * Process and/or delete orders
   * See shop statistics

 ### Non Functional

+* Security
+  * to complete
+* Performance
+  * to complete
+* Reliability
+  * to complete
+* Ease-of-Use
-*
+  * to complete

 ## Entities